Everything You Need to Know About VA Home Appraisals

 When Appraisals Go Wrong: Low Value or MPR Failures

-While you always hope our VA home appraisal results come back in your favor, that’s not always the case.
-If the home doesn’t meet the agreed-upon value, the buyer and seller may need to renegotiate the price, or the buyer may choose to pay the difference out of pocket.
-Buyers can also request a Reconsideration of Value (ROV), in which your lender will submit new comparable sales data to support a higher value.
+While you always hope your VA home appraisal results come back in your favor, that’s not always the case.
+If the home doesn’t meet the agreed-upon price, the buyer and seller may need to renegotiate the price, or the buyer may pay the difference out of pocket.

-A home can also fail to meet MPRs if the appraiser finds safety or structural issues.
+A home can also fail to meet MPRs if the appraiser identifies safety, sanitation, or structural concerns.
 In this case, the appraisal lists specific repairs that must be made to continue with the purchase through close.
-The most common causes of MPR failures include roof damage, HVAC system issues, and inadequate drainage.

 These findings don’t always mean the deal can’t be completed, but they do require time and coordination that many PCSing military members don’t have.
-If your family is purchasing a home due to a PCS, you may want to focus on homes that will pass the MPRs.
+If your family is purchasing due to a PCS, focus on move-in-ready homes that are likely to clear MPRs without repairs, and ask your real estate agent to flag any obvious MPR concerns before you make an offer.

 VA Appraisal Timeline & Delays